lidawei1975/deep/README.md

 # INSTALLATION
-DEEP Picker and peak fitter can be built using CMAKE on any platform with C++ (V11 or newer).
+DEEP Picker and peak fitter can be built using CMAKE on any platform with C++ (The latest version requires C++17 support).
 DEEP Picker depends on EIGEN version 3 (https://eigen.tuxfamily.org).
 The peak fitter depends on Ceres-solver (http://ceres-solver.org/).

 Step by step guide